OrionProgrammer/FourSquare-.Net-Core-API/README.md

 1. Fetch landmarks by a given location
   <br/>End point: http://localhost:4000/landmarks/search/landmark/{0}
   <br/>Update the parameter with your city of choice eg: Durban.
-There is a slight issue with searching with 2 word names, like Durban North.
-Will resolve the issue and update    later.
   <br/>Note: Testing this end point via Postman or any other API test software, will return a status code of '200 OK', however, you will not see the results as the reults are sent back to the client side app using SignalR
 2. Fetch all locations
  <br/>End point: http://localhost:4000/landmarks/locations